DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 # 1. Zip

-`zip` is a utility that comes with most popular UNIX derivatives, so no need to even install anything.
-You can check if you have it by running:
+`zip` is a utility that comes with most popular UNIX derivatives, so there is most likely no need to even install anything.
+You can check if you have it by
+running:

 ```bash
 zip --version